 I’m very protective of the children who depend on me.

-I never thought that I’d be called mom, and now that I answer to that call, every time I hear that sacred name, I get chills and I’m taken outside of myself and into another realm.
-That name “mom” sends me to a plane of gratitude.
-Hearing the word uttered, no matter what the tone may be, makes me happy beyond the description I try to so desperately convey.
+I never thought that I’d be called mom, and now that I answer to that call, when I hear that sacred name, I get chills and I’m taken outside of myself and into another realm.
+That call of “mom” sends me to a plane of gratitude.
+Hearing the word uttered, no matter what the tone may be, makes me so happy beyond the description I try to so desperately convey.

 I wanted to belong, to feel needed, and now that I’m called “mom” I attest that my purpose has been realized.